carbon-language/carbon-lang/lldb/docs/resources/caveats.rst

 ------

 LLDB has a powerful scripting interface which is accessible through Python.
-Python is available either from withing LLDB through a (interactive) script interpreter, or as a Python module which you can import from the Python interpreter.
+Python is available either from within LLDB through a (interactive) script interpreter, or as a Python module which you can import from the Python interpreter.